vokegpu/ekg-docs/model/design.md

   ->lol_really_builder_pattern("?");
 ```

-At this point, EKG legacy model resulted in many problems with at side of user-programer.
+At this point, EKG legacy model resulted in many problems at side of user-programer.
 Getters/setters is a cool way to improve security, but sometimes there is no reason for getters/setters.
 Like why a setter for set the frame dimensions? just no. EKG must re-write this part and write a new model pattern.

 ### Descriptors